-^{..} not available for a specific reference period 1.
-ISO refers to interjurisdictional support orders.
+1. ISO refers to interjurisdictional support orders.
 The provinces and territories have enacted legislation to ensure that orders/agreements can be enforced beyond their borders.
 Non-ISO cases are typically cases where both parties live in the same province/territory.
 ISO-in cases are cases that the province/territory has been asked by another jurisdiction to enforce because the payor lives and/or has assets inside their borders.
-ISO-out cases are cases that the province/territory has sent to another jurisdiction for enforcement because the payor lives outside their borders.
+ISO-out cases are cases that the province/territory has sent to another jurisdiction for enforcement because the payor lives and/or has assets outside their borders.
 ISO was formerly referred to as Reciprocal Enforcement of Maintenance Orders (REMO) status.
-These annual data are not available for Ontario.
+These annual data are not available for New Brunswick and Ontario.

-^{2.} In Quebec and Alberta, cases enrolled include direct payment cases.
+2. In Quebec and Alberta, cases enrolled include direct payment cases.
 Direct payments are defined as payments made by the payor to the recipient which do not involve the maintenance enforcement program.

-Table 2 Maintenance enforcement cases enrolled, April 2000 to March 20031
+Table 2 Maintenance enforcement cases enrolled, April 2000 to March 2004